-Clearing a clogged snow blower discharge chute and impeller is actually quite a simple task.
-Therefore, I’ll be giving you tips on how to keep snow from sticking to snowblower parts and how to stop snowblower clogging.
+It doesn’t matter whether you have the best snow blower money can buy, or a cheap $200 one from Lowes, a clogged snowblower discharge chute and impeller is actually quite a simple task and I’ll be giving you tips on how to keep snow from sticking to snowblower parts and how to stop snowblower clogging.

 Firstly, safety when using a snow blower is paramount.
 I want to be very clear, NEVER USE YOUR HANDS OR FEET to clear a snowblower.
 Even when the snowblower is turned OFF, chances are that the moving parts are under tension.
 When this is the case they can suddenly start turning again when the blockage is cleared.